Plantlyfe/Plantlyfe/README.md

 My CCNA certification has solidified my networking expertise, and I am currently pursuing CompTIA Security+ to expand my skill set.
 Additionally, I am exploring SIEM tools, Python for network automation, and BGP configuration to further enhance my capabilities.

-I am always looking for new challenges, opportunities to innovate, and ways to push the boundaries of efficiency, security, and performance.
+I am always looking for new challenges, opportunities to innovate, and ways to push the boundaries of efficiency, security, and performance!

 ## Overview